dylanwgroves/dwg.website.io/content/sections/aboutme.md

+Welcome!
 I am a PhD student in the Department of Political Science at Columbia University.
+I study comparative politics and international relations, with a focus on political economy of developing countries.

-I completed my undergraduate degree at University of California at Berkeley.
+I completed my undergraduate degree at University of California at Berkeley and a masters degree at the Georgetown School of Foreign Service.

 __[Curriculum Vitae](/pdf/cv_2020.pdf")__ (Updated March 2020)